eblot/pyftdi/pyftdi/README.rst

 @ 3Mbps, spi and jtag protocols.
 PyFtdi_ is developed as an open-source solution.

 Supported features
 ------------------

 * All FTDI device ports (UART, MPSSE) can be used simultaneously.

+   * However, it is not yet possible to use both GPIO and MPSSE mode on the same port at once

 * Several FTDI adapters can be accessed simultaneously from the same Python runtime instance.